vildocompany/vildocompany.github.io/_pages/data analysis.md

 {% include gallery id="gallery2" caption="*Full correlation chart for reference.*" %}

-From the correlation calculation there are few notable features, solely based on correlation score:
+From the correlation calculation, top 5 features with highest correlation are:

 1. Preferred Order Category (0.33)
 2. Cashback Amount (0.24)